 The Company evaluates its tax positions for all income tax items based on their technical merits to determine whether each position satisfies the "more likely than not to be sustained upon examination" test.
 The tax benefits are then measured as the largest amount of benefit, determined on a cumulative basis, that is "more likely than not" to be realized upon ultimate settlement.
-At December 31, 2009 there were \$490,000 of unrecognized tax benefits which were generated in the current year and relate to tax positions of prior years.
-There have been no material changes in our tax benefits from December 31, 2008.
-The Internal Revenue Service (IRS) is conducting an examination of the Company's federal income tax returns for 2005, 2006 and 2007, and as of December 31, 2009, the IRS has proposed certain adjustments stemming from the timing of deductions taken for certain costs which the Company expensed when incurred and which the IRS contends should be capitalized and deducted in a later tax period.
-Management has evaluated the proposed adjustments and disagrees with the position taken by the IRS.
-The case is currently at the IRS appeals level for consideration.
-The Company anticipates that it is reasonably possible that additional income tax payments, including interest, of approximately \$561,000 could be made during 2010.
-The ultimate deductibility of these expenses is highly certain, but the timing of the deductions is in question.
-Because of the impact of deferred tax accounting, other than interest and penalties, disallowance of the immediate deduction for these items would not affect the annual effective tax rate, but would accelerate the payment of cash to the taxing authority to an earlier period.
-Tax years from 2005 to 2008 remain subject to examination by the Federal and California State taxing authorities.
+At December 31, 2009, there were \$490,000 of unrecognized tax benefits that relate to tax positions of prior years.
+During 2010, the Internal Revenue Service, or "IRS," concluded an examination of the Company's federal income tax returns for 2005, 2006 and 2007.
+The IRS proposed certain adjustments stemming from the timing of deductions taken for certain costs which the Company expensed when incurred and which the IRS contends should be capitalized and deducted in a later tax period.
+Management evaluated the proposed adjustments and disagreed with the position taken by the IRS During October 2010, the Company reached a settlement with the IRS San Francisco Appeals Office.
+The settlement resulted in the capitalization of costs in 2005 and 2006 to our development projects.
+Settlement costs of approximately \$875,000 related to increased tax payments for 2006 and 2005 were made during the fourth quarter of 2010.
+Tax years from 2005 to 2009 remain subject to examination by the Federal and California State taxing authorities.